The following article uses options that are available starting with the Professional edition and project type.

 Default Document feature.
 Please use the right top filter

 to search for the Default Document Windows Feature:

 When a new website is created in the Advanced Installer project, an IIS launch condition is automatically enabled in the Software tab from the Launch Condition page.
 Since we made sure that IIS is enabled on the target machine, via Windows Features, it is safe to remove the software launch condition.

 If your scenario requires launching the website in a browser at

 the end of the installation process, you can use the predefined Open URL

-custom action as a custom action with sequence:
+custom action as a custom action with a sequence: